content marketing jobs

 • Then click on “Edit” next to the setting you want to change.

-In setting up the Zoom webinar, you become the host.
+In setting up the Zoom Webinar, you become the host.
 But you’ll need to invite and engage your other speakers (if there are more than just you).
+This is where you’ll use the panelists feature.

-• In your Zoom account, click on the “Webinars” tab.
+• Click on the “Webinars” tab.

 • Click the topic of the webinar you want to add panelists to.

-• Go to the bottom of the Invitations page where it says “Invite panelists” and click “Edit”:
+• Go to the bottom of the Invitations page where it says “Invite panelists” and click “Edit:”

 • Enter the panelist’s name and email address to invite them: